emcrisostomo/latency-simulation/blog-post.md

 - Tail latency becomes noisy under load.
 - Systems “feel flaky” **long** before averages change.

-The following picture shows the behaviour of various percentiles during a utilization sweep from 0.2 to 0.9 for a load with a bimodal service time distribution (rare-slow) where the average service time is $E[S]=10$ ms, with 200,000 requests simulated.
+The following picture shows the behavior of various percentiles during a utilization sweep from 0.2 to 0.9 for a load with a bimodal service time distribution (rare-slow) where the average service time is $E[S]=10$ ms, with 200,000 requests simulated.
 When $\rho=0.6$:

 - The p50 has barely moved from $E[S]=10$ ms.
 - The p99 has skyrocketed at $140\cdot E[S]$.